 I’m a postdoc at UC Berkeley and the International Computer Science Institute, where I work on randomized numerical linear algebra with Jim Demmel and Michael Mahoney.
 In June of 2021 I completed my PhD in Computing and Mathematical Sciences from the California Institute of Technology.
 My thesis work (in the vein of sums-of-squares certificates and moment relaxations for polynomial optimization) was supervised by Venkat Chandrasekaran and Adam Wierman.
-Since 2018, I have been fortunate to be supported by an NSF Graduate Research Fellowship.
 In 2016 I received my undergraduate degree from UC Berkeley in Industrial Engineering and Operations Research.

 This website hosts information on my research and professional service activities.
 Navigate this website with the links at the top-right of each page.